LLNL/quandary/docs/mkdocs/user-guide.md

       state.

 # Output and plotting the results
 Quandary generates various output files for system evolution of the current (optimized) controls as well as the optimization progress.
-All data files will be dumped into a user-specified folder through the config option \texttt{datadir}.
+All data files will be dumped into a user-specified folder through the config option `datadir`.

 ## Output options with regard to state evolution
-For each subsystem $k$, the user can specify the desired state evolution output through the config option \texttt{output<k>}:
+For each subsystem $k$, the user can specify the desired state evolution output through the config option `output<k>`:
 - `expectedEnergy`: This option prints the time evolution of the expected energy level of subsystem $k$ into files with naming convention `expected<k>.iinit<m>.dat`, where $m=1,\dots,n_{init}$ denotes the unique identifier for each initial condition $\rho_m(0)$ that was propagated through (see Section \ref{subsec:initcond}).
 This file contains two columns, the first row being the time values, the second one being the expectation value of the energy level of subsystem $k$ at that time point, computed from

   \begin{align}